ventsiR/ventsiR/README.md

 # About me

-I’m Ventsi Radev; a 24 y/o aspiring dev, based in New York City.
+My name is Ventsi Radev and I am aspiring towards a career in software engineering.

-I am coming up on 2 years of experience in driving & delivering projects at Stanley Black & Decker and have a Masters in Mathematics.
-I am experienced with Python and SQL, as well as mainstay business services like Power BI, Alteryx & Power Automate.
+I graduated from Lancaster University with a Masters in Mathematics in 2021, and over the past 2 years I have consistently driven & delivered projects at Stanley Black & Decker.
+I am experienced with Python and SQL, as well as mainstay business services like Alteryx, Snowflake, Power BI & Power Automate.

-I am currently learning C to strengthen my programming fundamentals and working on my regex to add to my versatility.
+Currently I'm learning C to strengthen my low-level programming fundamentals and improving my RegEx.

 # 📧 Contact / more info
 - ventsipr@gmail.com